 (4) The fact that the doing of an act by a co-operative would not be, or is not, in its best interests does not affect its legal capacity to do the act.

+[Section 39 amended by No. 7 of 2016 s.
+198.]

 40. Restrictions on co-operatives in rules

 (1) A co-operative’s rules may contain an express restriction on, or an express prohibition of, the exercise by the co-operative of a power of the co-operative.